 - Preheat oven to 425 degrees F.

-Cut in butter then add the buttermilk, orange zest and Mandarin oranges.
+- Cut in butter then add the buttermilk, orange zest, and Mandarin oranges pieces.

-Turn dough onto well-floured board and knead the dough; add flour as needed.
+- Turn dough onto a well-floured board and knead the dough; add flour as needed.